BestTimesToVisit.com Logo

 safety

-Dubai is incredibly safe, but be aware of local laws regarding public displays of affection and alcohol consumption.
-While generally relaxed, it's best to keep PDA to a minimum and only drink in licensed venues to avoid any misunderstandings.
+Dubai is incredibly safe, but it's still wise to be aware of local laws, especially concerning public displays of affection and alcohol consumption.
+While generally relaxed, it's best to keep these more private.
+Also, be mindful of photography – always ask permission before taking pictures of people, particularly women.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.